Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 ### 8.1 Forecast
 With further data analytics and the help of statistical and mathematical modeling like regression or classification we could develop an **Earthquake-Forecasting-Tool**.
 This tool could warn our users, whenever an earthquake is likely to occur in the defined area.
-This little tool could help to make our world a little bit safer for us humans.
+This little tool could help to make our world a little safer for us humans.
 ### 8.2 Create mobile app
 Earthquake information to go.
 It would be a nice tool to check all the recent earthquakes with your smartphone, without the need of a laptop or computer.